leomarcov/bunsen-scripts/autosnap-openbox/README.md

     ...
     </context>
 ```
-  * To make the script simple `rc.xml` should be configured the key combinatios for each snap type, and the script will auto press this combinatios according the mouse position:
+  * To make the script simple `rc.xml` should be configured the key combinatios for each snap type, and the script will auto press this combinatios according the mouse position.
+I use `CTRL+Keypad numbers`:
   ```xml
  <keyboard>
     ...